Premier League CEO says Black Lives Matter a moral cause, not a political one

 "We are an apolitical organisation - we don't support political organisations."

-Masters said "all players" had backed the campaign, but he added that there would be a high bar for any future initatives which would have to be agreed upon.
+Masters said "all players" had backed the campaign, but he added that there would be a high bar for any future initiatives which would have to be agreed upon.

 "We are drawing a clear distinction between a moral cause and a political movement or agenda.
 Whilst there may be a difficulty sometimes, dividing the two, our position is clear: Politics no, moral causes yes - when agreed," he said.